Demonology: Hinduism

-Vedic Scriptures include a range of spirits (Vetalas, Rakshasas, Bhutas and Pishachas) that might be classified as demons.
+Vedic scriptures include a range of spirits (Vetalas, Rakshasas, Bhutas, and Pishachas) that might be classified as demons.
 These spirits are souls of beings that have committed certain specific sins.
 As a purging punishment, they are condemned to roam without a physical form for a length of time, until a rebirth.
-Beings that died with unfulfilled desires or anger are also said to "linger" until such issues are resolved.
-Hindu text Atharvaveda gives an account of nature and habitats of such spirits including how to persuade/control them.
+Beings that died with unfulfilled desires or anger are also said to "linger" until those issues are resolved.
+Hindu text Atharvaveda gives an account of nature and habitats of such spirits including how to persuade / control them.
 There are occult traditions in Hinduism that seek to control such spirits to do their bidding.
-Hindu text Garuda Purana details other kinds of punishments and judgments given out in Hell; this also given an account of how the spirit travels to nether worlds.
+The Hindu text Garuda Purana details other kinds of punishments and judgments given out in Hell; it also gives an account of how spirits travel to various nether worlds.

 Zoroastrianism

 In the Zoroastrian tradition, Ahura Mazda, as the force of good Spenta Mainyu, will eventually be victorious in a cosmic battle with an evil force known as Angra Mainyu or Ahriman.